Home » Big Island » 101 Best Things to do on the Big Island with Kids

 Kona Atlantis Submarine on the Big Island of Hawaii.
 Photo credit: Marcie Cheung

 It’s located at the Courtyard by Marriott’s King Kamehameha Beach Hotel.
 You’ll spend about 50 minutes underwater in a real submarine.
-There are tons of coral and tropical fish and you never know what you might find.
+There are tons of coral and tropical fish, and you never know what you might find.

 There are also a few shipwrecks that are cool to see!
+It is one of the family activities in Kona Hawaii that everyone will enjoy!

 Read my full Kona Atlantis Submarine review HERE.

-41. Kayaking on the Big Island
+29. Kayaking on the Big Island

 There are lots of cool places to kayak on the Big Island.
 A popular Big Island kayaking spot is at Captain Cook.
 There’s actually a neat snorkeling and kayaking tour you can take there and see the famous Captain Cook monument.

-42. Enjoy a Glass Bottom Boat Ride
+30. Enjoy a Glass Bottom Boat Ride

-If you’re traveling to the Big Island with kids who are too young to snorkel, you might consider a glass bottom boat ride in Kona.
+If you’re traveling to the Big Island with kids who are too young to snorkel, you might consider a glass-bottom boat ride in Kona.

 Get the top tips and tricks for the Kona Glassbottom Boat Ride by top Hawaii blog Hawaii Travel with Kids.
 Image of a mom and son taking a selfie in front of the Kona Glass Bottom boat on the Big Island.